 The holders of the founder shares agreed to waive the anti-dilution adjustments provided for in GSAH's Amended and Restated Certificate of Incorporation, which were applicable to the Class B common stock.
 As a result of such waiver, the 18,750,000 founder shares automatically converted into shares of Class A common stock on a one-for-one basis upon the consummation of the Business Combination.
 Pursuant to the Sponsor Agreement, the founder shares also became subject to vesting in three equal tranches, based on the volume-weighted average price of the Class A common stock being greater than or equal to \$12.00, \$14.00 and \$16.00 (each, a "Founder Share Vesting Event") per share for any 20 trading days in any 30 consecutive trading day period.
 Vesting of the founder shares will be accelerated upon certain sale events based on the per share price of the Class A common stock in such sale event.
-Holders of the founder shares are entitled to vote such founder shares and receive dividends and other distributions with respect to such founder shares prior to vesting, but such dividends and other distributions with respect to unvested founder shares will be set aside and shall only be paid to the holders of the founder shares upon the vesting of such founder shares.
-The founder shares will be forfeited to us for no consideration if they fail to vest within five years of the Closing Date.
+Holders of the founder shares are entitled to vote such founder shares and receive dividends and other distributions with respect to unvested founder shares will be set aside and shall only be paid to the holders of the founder shares will be forfeited to us for no consideration if they fail to vest within five years of the Closing Date.

-Concurrently with the execution of the Business Combination Agreement, GSAH entered into subscription agreements (the "Subscription Agreements") with certain investors (collectively, the "PIPE Investors"), pursuant to, and on the terms and subject to the conditions of which, the PIPE Investors collectively subscribed for

-90,000,000 shares of Class A common stock for an aggregate purchase price equal to \$900,000,000 (the "PIPE Investment" and, such shares, the "PIPE Shares").
+Concurrently with the execution of the Business Combination Agreement, GSAH entered into subscription agreements (the "Subscription Agreements") with certain investors (collectively, the "PIPE Investors"), pursuant to, and on the terms and subject to the conditions of which, the PIPE Investors collectively subscribed for 90,000,000 shares of Class A common stock for an aggregate purchase price equal to \$900,000,000 (the "PIPE Investment" and, such shares, the "PIPE Shares").
 The PIPE Investment was consummated substantially concurrently with the Closing.